 The project area is found northwest of the Little Rock Wash and south of the Rosamond Hills in the Antelope Valley portion of the western Mojave Desert.
-The project area is found at elevations between 2355 and 2370 feet above mean sea level.
-The project area was found within a saltbush scrub environmental zone.
+The project area is found at elevations between 2390 and 2400 feet above mean sea level.
+The project area was found within a saltbush scrub environmental zone; however, junipers are also present.